This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Traditional kamado grills have a couple of defining characteristics.
-First is their distinct egg shape, and second the egg shaped cooking chamber is typically made out of ceramics.
-While extremely heavy, the ceramics do an undeniably good job of insulating the cooker and make it easy to dial in a precise temperature.
+First is their distinct egg shape; second, the egg-shaped cooking chamber is typically made of ceramics.
+While extremely heavy, the ceramics do an undeniably good job of insulating the cooker and making it easy to dial in a precise temperature.

 The Blaze Kamado has the traditional egg shape – that’s what makes it a kamado!
-Where Blaze’s product is unique is in the material used to construct the cooker.
-It’s made out of rust proof cast aluminum that is forged to stand the test of time.
+Where Blaze’s product is unique in the material used to construct the cooker.
+It’s made out of rust-proof cast aluminum that is forged to stand the test of time.

-Cast aluminum is also extremely lighter than ceramic – a comparable ceramic grill would weigh close to 300 pounds.
+Cast aluminum is also much lighter than ceramic – a comparable ceramic grill would weigh close to 300 pounds.
 The Blaze Cast Aluminum Kamado weighs only 161 pounds.